cbonoz/theta24/README.md

 * **Sponsors:**
     * Browse through various creator pages and select ones to sponsor.
     * Make a donation with a video request that gets displayed on the creator page.
-    * Creators can auto generate scripts for requests using CreatorMatch LLM.
+    * Creators can auto generate scripts for requests using CreatorPage LLM.

 When the sponsorship is completed, a blockchain event is emitted with information about the transaction.
 This event can be listened to on other networks or blockchain platforms (or for indexing on `the Graph`).